bancorprotocol/docs/guides/upgrading-a-liquidity-pool.md

 Rest assured that all the token weight, pool balance and conversion fee details will remain the same post-upgrade.
 Additionally, your converter will experience zero downtime.
 Your users will not be affected in any way.

-* Navigate to the Etherscan `Write Contract` page of the **BancorConverterUpgrader**.
+* Navigate to the Etherscan `Write Contract` page of the **ConverterUpgrader**.
 This is the addresses you queried for in the previous step.
 * Execute the `upgradeOld` function with the following parameters:
   * `_converter`: This is your converter's old address, i.e., the address you just transferred ownership of.
   * `_version`: **0x0**